 The food and maker community is so incredibly important to H&F. Without the support of other makers and the incredible response from food photographers, chefs, and household cooks, I really couldn’t be where I am at with making.
 Not only do these people support me financially, they motivate and inspire me to continue making when I am exhausted or feeling discouraged.
 I really couldn’t do it without awesome companies like Propped, food photographers, and all my amazing customers.

 What’s the best advice you’ve ever received?

-Want to see more of what Sage has to offer?
+Want to see more of what Sage and her creative versatility has to offer?
 Check out the Hand & Fire storefront on our website to shop their unique handmade ceramics.